 - If there is reason to believe that the total amount of the debt is not correct

 - If there is doubt that the person who should pay the debt will be able to pay the debt based on their overall debt, asset and income amounts

 - If there are other exceptional circumstances that would impinge on your ability to pay the debt in due time

 Having an experience tax professional on your side to help you through the process of submitting and negotiating the offer can increase the chances that the offer is not only accepted, but one that results in you paying the absolute minimum amount required to take advantage of the IRS offer in compromise program.

-We are former IRS attorneys, appeals officers, and auditors who help taxpayers prepare and submit offers in compromise.
+We are former IRS employees who help taxpayers prepare and submit offers in compromise.
 We offer compassionate, individualized service at the most affordable rates.